-- Drug treatment that reduces testosterone levels, reduces the effect of testosterone or adrenal androgens from acting on the prostate or reduces the conversion of testosterone to dihydrotestosterone (DHT), a powerful stimulus for prostate cell growth
+- Drug treatment that lowers testosterone levels reduces the effect of testosterone or adrenal androgens from acting on the prostate or minimizes the conversion of testosterone to dihydrotestosterone (DHT), a powerful stimulus for prostate cell growth

 - Common side effects of reducing male hormone activity by hormone therapy (listed in order of most to least common):

 - Loss of muscle mass and an increase in body fat

 - Reduced libido and impotence

 - Anemia (decreased level of red blood cells)

 Bilateral orchiectomy is an operation that removes both testicles, which produce 95% of the body’s testosterone.